-The AE Airport Express bus
+The Airport Express bus

-The AE bus service is the fastest and most convenient way to get between Prague airport and the city centre.
+The AE Express service is the fastest and most convenient way to get between Prague airport and the city centre.
 Tickets cost €2.34 for a one-way adult ticket and it takes around 25-40 minutes depending on traffic.

-There is an AE bus stop located just outside Terminals 1 and 2 indicated in the image below.
+There is an AE Express bus stop located just outside Terminals 1 and 2 indicated in the image below.
 The final stop for the AE bus shuttle in Prague city centre is at the main station called “Praha Hlavni Nadrazi”.

 You can purchase tickets online, directly from the driver on board, or at the Prague Airport Info Centre.
 There is an Info Centre in each terminal in the arrivals hall, both open daily from 7am to 10pm.